hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 # Summary
 [summary]: #summary

-This RFC aims to introduce a new security feature for Hyperledger Fabric called Fabric Private Chaincode (FPC) that enhances data confidentiality for chaincodes by executing them in a Trusted Execution Environment (TEE), such as Intel SGX.
+This RFC aims to introduce a new security feature for Hyperledger Fabric called Fabric Private Chaincode (FPC) that enhances data confidentiality for chaincodes by executing them in a Trusted Execution Environment (TEE), such as Intel&reg; SGX.

 FPC is a framework to develop and run chaincodes with strong privacy guarantees.
 With FPC, a chaincode can process transaction arguments and state without revealing/exposing the contents to anybody, including the endorsing peers.
-That is, the contents of a FPC transaction is encrypted in a way that only the FPC chaincode can decrypt and then process it.
-The resulting state updates are encrypted by default by the FPC chaincode with keys only known to the chaincode.
+In particular, clients can establish a secure channel with the FPC-Lite chaincode (as opposed to the peer hosting the chaincode) which preserves the confidentiality of trasaction arguments and responses.
+Also, the TEE preserves the confidentiality of the data, even from the hosting peer, while the chaincode processes it.
+Finally, the TEE allows to maintain a secret cryptographic key, which the chaincode uses to encrypt and protect the integrity of any data that it stores on the ledger.

 As a result, other parties (both clients and peers) cannot examine the state of the transactions either in the chaincode or on the ledger.
 Hence, FPC helps to protects sensitive data even from compromised endorsing peers and other unauthorised parties.
 FPC provides the capabilities to verify that a chaincode and the data are protected, that is, Fabric peers and clients can receive cryptographic assurance that the correct chaincode is being run without tampering inside the TEE by means of a hardware-based remote attestation.